-Table 29.3 - Standards for activit ties outside roads Non-compliance status 29.5.3 a.
-All required parking sp manoeuvring areas are to in accordance with the requirements of Table 29.6, 3 (car space layouts) of Sch This standard does not app associated access areas for Ski Area Subzone. b.
-The installation of a vehicle units and residential flats is to achieve the required turn swept path Diagram 4.
-Advice note: Refer to Rule 29 design requirements of residential flats is requirements of residential flats.
+Table 29.3 - Standards for activity ties outside roads Non-compliance status 29.5.3 Size of Parking Spaces and la a.
+All required parking s manoeuvring areas are to in accordance with the requirements of Table 29.6.
+3 (car space layouts) of Sca This standard does not app associated access areas for Ski Area Subzone. b.
+The installation of a vehicl units and residential flats is to achieve the required tu swept path Diagram 4.
+Advice note: Refer to Rule 29 design requirements of residential flats is to achieve the required tu swept path Diagram 4.
 RD Discretion is restricted to the size and layout of parking spaces and associated manoeuvring areas.
-29.5.4 Parking spaces and parking are Gradient of Parking Spaces and Parking Areas Parking spaces and parking areas shall have a gradient of no more than 1 in 20 in any one direction.
-29.5.5 a.
-Other than in relation to re accommodation with less th activity requires parking the parking spaces shall be protected the following minimum standard an 6 guests, wherever an to be provided, mobility ovided in accordance with dards: Minimum number of mobility parking spaces required 1 space 2 spaces 2 spaces plus 1 space for every additional 50 parking spaces provided all be: RD Discretion is restricted to: a.
+29.5.4 Gradient of Parking Spaces a Parking spaces and parking ar of no more than 1 in 20 in any o RD Discretion is restricted to the gradient of the parking space and parking area.
+29.5.5 Mobility Parking spaces a.
+Other than in relation to reaccommodation with less thactivity requires parking spaces shall be protided by the following minimum stand Total number of parks to be provided by the activity or activities on the site 1 to 10 spaces: 11 to 100 spaces: More than 100 spaces b.
+Mobility parking spaces shall (i) on a level surface; (ii) clearly signposted; (iii) located on the same han 6 guests, wherever an to be provided, mobility by by by ded in accordance with adards: Minimum number of mobility parking spaces required 1 space 2 spaces 2 spaces plus 1 space for every additional 50 parking spaces provided all be: RD Discretion is restricted to: a.
 The number, location, and design of mobility parking spaces, including the accessibility of the spaces to the building(s); and b.
 Effectiveness of the associated signage.